 The West Coast of the South Island is a region which is radically underrated.
 For many travellers who visit the country on a tight time schedule, it often doesn’t make the bucket list.
 This is because more well-known regions such as Queenstown and Fiordland usually take priority in people’s itineraries.
 The West Coast tends to be less talked about as an area because it’s far less developed.
 It’s true that the sandflies can be a bit of a bother, but it’s well worth putting up with to explore this pristine region.
-Punakaiki and the northern coast is an area which is not to be missed.
+Punakaiki and the northern coast is an area which you shouldn’t miss out on!

 I have the most precious memory of the cutest little Morepork I saw recently on the Inlet Pack Track, just to the north of the Punakaiki Village.
 Such enormous eyes for so small a body!
 It was so motionless that for a moment, I wondered if it was the work of a talented Taxidermist.
 As I passed beneath him (yes, I’m convinced it was a boy owl) his little head turned a complete revolution – yeah, it was a little creepy but such a thrill!
 The Nature Photography Society of New Zealand has produced this stunning photo of a Morepork (Who knows?
 It may have been my wee friend!)